 Israeli airstrikes crush apartments in Gaza refugee camp, as ground troops battle Hamas militants

-The strike underlined the anticipated surge in casualties on both sides as Israeli troops battling Hamas militants advance deeper into the northern Gaza Strip toward dense, residential neighbourhoods.
-Israel has vowed to crush Hamas' ability to govern Gaza or threaten Israel following its bloody Oct.
-7 rampage, which ignited the war.
+The strike underlined the anticipated surge in casualties on both sides as Israeli troops battling Hamas militants advance deeper into the northern Gaza Strip toward dense, residential neighborhoods.
+Israel has vowed to crush Hamas' ability to govern Gaza or threaten Israel following the Oct.
+7 assault, which ignited the war.
+Hamas, an Islamic militant group, openly calls for the destruction of Israel.

 Israel said two of its soldiers were killed in fighting in northern Gaza, the first military deaths it reported since the ground offensive into the tiny Mediterranean territory accelerated late last week.

 Several hundred thousand Palestinians remain in northern Gaza in the path of the ground assault.
-They have crowded into homes or are packed by the thousands in hospitals, already overwhelmed with patients and running low on supplies.
+They have crowded into homes or are packed by the thousands into hospitals that are already overwhelmed with patients and running low on supplies.

-In the Jabaliya refugee camp -- a densely built-up area of small streets on Gaza City's outskirts -- footage of the scene from Al-Jazeera TV showed at least four large craters where buildings once stood, amid a large swath of rubble surrounded by partially collapsed structures.
+In the Jabaliya refugee camp -- a densely built-up area of small streets on Gaza City's outskirts -- footage of the scene from Al-Jazeera TV showed at least four large craters where buildings once stood amid rubble surrounded by partially collapsed structures.

 Dozens of rescue workers and bystanders dug through the wreckage, searching for survivors beneath the pancaked buildings.
 Young men carried the limp forms of two children from the upper floors of a damaged apartment block's crumbling frame while helping down another child and woman.
 It was unclear whether the children were alive or dead.